ERS-HCL/chest-x-ray-model-deep-learning/README.md

 Phase 2

 The machine learning model is hosted on an AWS Lambda environment.
-This is available under AWS-Lambda-Starter.
+This is available under lambda-multilabel.